zuozhenggh/learning-library/enterprise-manageability-library/enterprise_manager/em_fleet_maintenance_upgrade.md

 # Content
 **Workshop Activity 1:** Detect Configuration Pollution

-**Workshop Activity 2:** Standalone Database Server Upgrade with Fleet Maintenance
+**Workshop Activity 2:** Database Server Upgrade with Fleet Maintenance

 The estimated time to complete the workshop is 75 minutes